Generalized Anxiety Disorder 7: Reliability and validity

 The GAD-7 was originally validated in a primary care sample and a cutoff score of 10 (which the authors considered optimal) had a sensitivity value of 0.89 and a specificity value of 0.82 for identifying GAD.
 The authors of the questionnaire also found acceptable sensitivity and specificity values when the questionnaire was used as a general screen to identify other anxiety disorders (Panic Disorder, Social Anxiety, and PTSD) (GAD-7, score ≥ 8: sensitivity: 0.77, specificity: 0.82).

 The GAD-7 has further been studied and validated in numerous other samples and settings.
 It has been shown to correlate with other measures of anxiety and has been considered superior to other questionnaires.
 The GAD-7 has been evaluated in samples of both children and young individuals as well as older adults.
 It has been used in more than 2500 peer reviewed publications indexed in PubMed (current search here).
 The consensus is that it can be an efficient tool for screening for GAD and assessing its severity in clinical practice and research.
 A meta-analysis found that it achieved acceptable accuracy at a cutoff point of 8 (sensitivity of 0.83, specificity: 0.84, pooling 12 samples and 5223 participants).

 The use of sumscores (i.e. summing the scores of each item) is supported by psychometric studies in some contexts, but using techniques based on factor analysis are deemed more precise.

+GAD-7 distribution from a representative US sample

+The following table shows the GAD-7 item responses from the National Health Interview Survey (NHIS) during 2019.
+The responses for all seven items show a similar pattern, with the frequency being highest for “not at all,” decreasing from “not at all” to “more than half the days,” and increasing from “more than half the days” to “nearly every day” Recent research suggests that item responses to the GAD-7, when administered to the general population, follow the same mathematical distribution as those of depression-rating scales.